Leadingdots/coderepo/README.md

 Now you just need to run migration command for our email template tables generating.
 Run the command below-

     php artisan migrate

+Now you can set your routes prefix and middlewares in /config/coderepoldots.php file

 ## Using